Kara Project privacy notice

 Who we are

-Kent County Council (KCC) collects, uses and is responsible for certain personal information about you.
-When we do so we are regulated under the General Data Protection Regulation (GDPR) which applies across the European Union (including in the United Kingdom) and we are responsible as ‘controller’ of that personal information for the purposes of those laws.
-Our Data Protection Officer is Benjamin Watts
+Kent County Council collects, uses and is responsible for certain personal information about you.
+When we do so we are regulated under the United Kingdom General Data Protection Regulation (‘UK GDPR’) and the Data Protection Act 2018.
+We are responsible as ‘controller’ of that personal information.
+Our Data Protection Officer is Benjamin Watts.

 Personal information we collect and use